peterkbaby/IEEE-LAUNCHPAD/README.md

   ##### On short term:
   - I'm focused on securing a role as a Software Engineer in a reputable company, where I can hand-on experience, contribute to impactful projects and continue developing my skills.
   ##### On long term:
-  -I see myself as a senior developer leading a team.
+  - I see myself as a senior developer leading a team.

 ## LANGUAGES
 Fluent in English and Malayalam.